Download our "Guide to Water Quality for Oregon Beach Visitors" (pdf)

 Q: When are sites re-evaluated?

 A: As part of an adaptive sampling plan, the OBMP re-evaluates beaches and sampling locations every other year to ensure available resources best protect public health.
 The last evaluation occurred in the spring of 2014.
 The list of beaches that were considered for the 2014 - 2015 monitoring season are available here: Proposed Monitoring Sites for 2014.
-Re-evaluation of monitored beaches will occur again in 2016 (if the OBMP receives continued funding from the EPA).
+Re-evaluation of monitored beaches will occur again in 2016.

 Q: How often is the water tested?